Skip to content

 Dynamic schema view

-Our demo app has views defined for the openapi schema document and the swagger user interface.
-Use get_schema_view() for the openapi document and the swagger-ui.html template in the TemplateView class:
+Our demo app has views defined for the openapi schema document and the swagger and redoc user interfaces.

 1